Saleem Kausar

 Saleem Kausar, born Muhammad Saleem is a Pakistani Urdu poet.
-He has published several poetry books.
-He has also written various title songs for different TV serials.
-He has attended several poetry symposiums (Mushaira) in various countries.
+He has published several poetry books and written various title songs for different TV serials.
+Kausar has attended poetry symposiums (Mushaira) in various countries.

 Personal life

 Kausar was born on 24 October 1947 in Panipat, India.
 After partition, his family migrated to Pakistan and settled in Khanewal, Punjab, Pakistan.
 He received his primary and secondary education there.
 Later he moved to Kabeerwala with his family.
-In 1972, he shifted to Karachi, Sindh, where he has worked in various newspapers before joining Pakistan Television (PTV).
+In 1972, he shifted to Karachi, Sindh, where he worked in various newspapers before joining Pakistan Television (PTV).
 He retired several years ago.

 Literary career

 Kausar began his literary career from Kabeerwala, where he met with well-known and national poets and learnt and practiced Urdu poetry.
 He also attended poetry gatherings.
-After moving to Karachi, he joined Urdu newspapers and wrote Qat'aas (quatrains), a form of Urdu poetry on a daily basis.
+After moving to Karachi, he joined Urdu newspapers and wrote Qat'aas (quatrains), a form of Urdu poetry, on a daily basis.
 He has written five collections of Urdu poetry.
-He became famous after his ghazal "Main khiyal hoon kisi aur ka" sung by various singers, was breakthrough in 1980.
-He has visited several countries to participate the poetry gatherings, including Doha, United States, United Kingdom, Canada, Denmark, Middle East and India.
+He became famous after his ghazal "Main khiyal hoon kisi aur ka" was first sung by various singers in 1980.
+He has visited several countries to participate in poetry symposiums, including the United States, United Kingdom, Canada, Denmark, India, Qatar, and other countries in the Middle East.